evaddnomaid/roman/README.md

 ## How can we respond?

 The best thing to do right now is to get prepared.
 In a world without Arabic numerals, Roman numerals will be more important than ever.
-Similar to the YIIK (aka "Y2K") problem, we need to gear up for the change-over.
+Similar to the YMM (aka "Y2K") problem, we need to gear up for the change-over.

 ## What's this repo about then?